tengmx/tengmx.github.io/pages/team.md

 Mingxiang Teng, PhD <br>
 Principal Investigator.
 Assistant Member at the Department of Biostatistics and Bioinformatics, Moffitt Cancer Center.
-He holds joint faculty appointment at the College of Public Health and Institute for Artificial Intelligence + X, University of South Florida.<br><br><br>
+He holds joint faculty appointments at the College of Public Health and Institute for Artificial Intelligence + X, University of South Florida.<br><br><br>

 ---